The Noose Hangs High: Production

-The Noose Hangs High was filmed from November 13 through December 10, 1947 under the terms of a new deal signed with Universal after completion of The Wistful Widow of Wagon Gap.
+The Noose Hangs High was filmed from November 13 through December 10, 1947, under the terms of a new deal signed with Universal after completion of The Wistful Widow of Wagon Gap.
 Those terms specified that Abbott and Costello were permitted to make one film a year with another company.
 Universal intended to make this film with Abbott and Costello.
 However, under the terms of their contract, the duo decided to purchase the story from the studio and made it themselves at Eagle-Lion, which had taken over the studios of Poverty Row studio Producers Releasing Corporation.

-The film was budgeted at $652,933 but came $41,900 under.
+The film was budgeted at $652,933, but came in $41,900 under.